Poeschl/RoboRush/README.md

 It is just a basic setup with traefik as reverse proxy on `http`.
 Depending on the environment a certificate for TLS is recommended.

+Additional environment variables:

+* `AUTH_ISSUER`: Set an explicit issuer string for the auth tokens.
+  This can be useful for parallel instances and should be set in production-like envs.

 ### Plausible tracking

 If configured the application can be monitored with [Plausible](https://plausible.io/).